 Delegate The Right Jobs To The Right People

-Just because your workers work remotely, it doesn’t mean you can hoist any old job on them.
-Your workers have specialist skills in specific areas, and it is these skills you need to harness.
+Just because workers work remotely, it doesn’t mean you can hoist any old job on them.
+Workers have specialist skills in specific areas, and it is these skills you need to harness.

 When you properly delegate tasks, you maximize your company’s productivity.
 When you fail to properly delegate tasks, you lose it because they are doing something they’re not awesome at.